 6. Turn to friends/family/others

-Many suggest you negotiate bills and payment plans before using money from relatives, friends, or your community.
-That way they are helping you pay the lowest amount possible.
+Negotiate bills and payment plans before asking and using money from relatives, friends, or your community.
+That way, they’re helping you pay the lowest amount possible.

 Following the advice here should help you start addressing your health care bills.

 Pay what you can, negotiate, and ask for help if you need it.

 Just don’t ignore it.
 Be proactive to minimize the long-term impact of your hospital visit or stay.